japajoe/gravyengine3/README.md

 - Don't call `GetTransform` or `GetGameObject` in a constructor of a `Component` because it will return NULL.
 Any initialization that needs to use the transform or game object pointer needs to do this in the `OnInitialize` method.

 # Building
 To compile the library you need CMake.
-All required libraries (GLFW/imgui/miniaudioex/glm/glad) are already included.
+Most of the required libraries (GLFW/imgui/miniaudioex/glm/glad) are already included.
+If you are on Linux you'll need to have `assimp` as well.
 The engine is developed on Linux and can also be cross compiled for windows with mingw32-64.
 I've also tested to compile with MSVC in a Windows 10 virtual machine and it worked without problems.
-If you are on MacOS then I can unfortunately not help you, thank Apple for being hostile towards developers.
+If you are on MacOS then I can unfortunately not help you, thank Apple for being hostile towards developers and also not supporting latest OpenGL versions.

 This command works for building on Linux with gcc/g++.
 ```bash